EpochModTeam/DayZ-Epoch/Server Files/Readme.md

 3. Install MySQL server and create a new MySQL database called `dayz_epoch`.
 Import the epoch.sql file.

 4. Open HiveExt.ini and adjust the MySQL settings.
 Open config.cfg in the same folder and change the admin password.
+Open BEServer.cfg in the BattlEye folder and update the RCon password.

 5. Launch the server with `-mod=@DayZ_Epoch;@DayZ_Epoch_Server;`.
 See the *.bat files in Config-Examples.